agoravoting/election-orchestra-puppet/README.md

 ### Edit your configuration

-The basic configuration of your authority will be in election-orchestra-puppet/manifests/init.pp.
+The basic configuration of your authority is in election-orchestra-puppet/manifests/init.pp.
 Take a look at it and edit accordingly.
 See more information below in the "Edit Configuration section" for Standalone installation (the configuration settings are the same).

 ### Run